MicrosoftDocs/visualstudio-docs/docs/debugger/how-to-enable-debugging-for-aspnet-applications.md

     ![Publish to IIS](media/dbg-aspnet-local-iis-select-site.png "Publish to IIS")

 > [!IMPORTANT]
-> Debug mode greatly reduces the performance of your [!INCLUDE[vstecasp](../code-quality/includes/vstecasp_md.md)] app.
-For best app performance, set `debug="false"` in the *web.config* and specify a Release build when you deploy a production app or conduct performance measurements.
+> Debug mode greatly reduces the performance of your app.
+For best performance, set `debug="false"` in the *web.config* and specify a Release build when you deploy a production app or conduct performance measurements.

 ## Configure IIS for ASP.NET and ASP.NET Core